 Prior to joining Enstructure, Sean was CFO of StonePoint Materials, a private-equity backed aggregates and construction products enterprise.
 Prior to that, he was CFO at public companies such as Atlas Energy and StoneMor Partners (deathcare), and private companies such as Cardone Industries (auto part manufacturing) and Preferred Sands (energy).
 Sean began his career in public accounting at Arthur Andersen LLP.
 Sean graduated with a B.A. from LaSalle University in Accounting and is also a Certified Public Accountant.

-Prior to joining Enstructure, Ryan was a Vice President in M&T Bank’s Debt Capital Markets group, where he originated, structured, and executed leveraged finance transactions across a variety of sectors.
-Ryan graduated with a B.A. from Vassar College in Political Science and received honors for his Economics minor.
+Prior to joining Enstructure, Ryan was a Vice President in M&T Bank’s Debt Capital Markets group, where he executed leveraged finance transactions across a variety of sectors.
+Ryan graduated with a B.A. from Vassar College where he studied Political Science and minored in Economics.

-As Senior Vice President of Human Resources, Kate is responsible for providing leadership and coordination of the company’s human resources policies and programs, administration of various employee benefit plans, oversight of employee relations and staffing activities as well as acting as a key resource on HR due diligence associated with acquisition and integration related matters.
+As Chief Human Resources Officer, Kate is responsible for providing leadership and coordination of the company’s human resources policies and programs, administration of various employee benefit plans, oversight of employee relations and staffing activities as well as acting as a key resource on HR due diligence associated with acquisition and integration related matters.

 Prior to joining Enstructure, Kate was a Senior Vice President and Human Resources Manager at Bank of America where she provided HR generalist support for a number of key business units and staff support functions.
 In this capacity, Kate was accountable for the execution of strategic HR initiatives including talent planning & assessment, performance management, employee relations, organizational design, staffing, compensation and employee recognition and engagement.